platformsh-templates/API-Platform-v3/README.md

 With your application now deployed on Platform.sh, things get more interesting.
 Run the command `platform environment:branch new-feature` for your project, or open a trivial pull request off of your current branch.

-The resulting environment is an *exact* copy of production.
+The resulting environment is an *exact* copy of production (or corresponding parent environment).
 It contains identical infrastructure to what's been defined in your configuration files, and even includes data copied from your production environment in its services.
 On this isolated environment, you're free to make any changes to your application you need to, and really test how they will behave on production.